TapiocaFox/Daijishou/release-notes/1_4_release_note.md

 ### Wallpaper
  - You can now set your Daijishou wallpaper.
- - The wallpaper will be sync to your backup.
+ - The wallpaper will be synced into your backup.
- - Wallpaper API has been introduce for future update.
+ - Wallpaper API has been introduced for future updates.

 ![](./1_4_release_note/ui_wallpaper.png)

 ### Color theming
  - Color theming algorithm have been updated.
-It has been adjust to avoid awkward colors.
+It has been adjusted to avoid awkward colors.
  - Color theming has been applied to item detail view.

 ![](./1_4_release_note/ui_color_theming.png)